 While completing his instructor/leadership program, Dmitry also attended the Russian Government University of Physical Culture & Sport from 2006-2011, where he earned his degree in Physical Education.
-He used his knowledge in this field along with his expertise in kung fu to become a Specialist in Theory & Methods of Martial Arts in 2011.
-His devotion to his art and teaching has also earned him a spot in the Martial Arts Hall of Fame.
-He was given the title of Kung Fu Instructor of the Year on May 17, 2014.
-He continues to live up to the title every day.
-During his tenure as instructor, Dmitry attended the Russian Business Academy and the Modern Humanitarian Academy consecutively, where he pursued a degree in philosophy.
+He used this knowledge along with his expertise in kung fu to become a Specialist in Theory & Methods of Martial Arts in 2011.
+His devotion to his art and teaching earned him a spot in the Martial Arts Hall of Fame, and he was named Kung Fu Instructor of the Year on May 17, 2014.
+During his tenure as instructor, Dmitry attended the Russian Business Academy and the Modern Humanitarian Academy consecutively, where he earned a degree in philosophy.
 He also owned and operated his own business from August 2006 until January 2013.
-Dmitry feels that the knowledge he gained at both of these universities has been integral in his development as a teacher and martial artist.
+Dmitry believes that the knowledge he gained from these universities has been integral to his development as a teacher and martial artist.

-Along with refinement of technique and body, Dmitry believes vehemently in the role that a healthy mind and spirit play in mastery of martial arts.
-Aside from overseeing the Junior instruction at Golden Dragon, acting as chief junior instructor, Dmitry boasts a degree in both Physical Education and Philosophy.
+Along with refinement of technique and body, Dmitry believes strongly in the role that a healthy mind and spirit play in mastering martial arts.
+He is chief junior instructor, overseeing the Junior instruction at Golden Dragon and has a degree in both Physical Education and Philosophy.
 He feels that “...philosophy and martial arts – are ways of understanding and changing yourself.
 And I hope, by changing myself, I can help other people who also want to find themselves.”
-He has even taken upon himself to oversee the training of his younger sister, Liza, who will quite likely help to carry on the family legacy along with her brother.
+He has even taken upon himself to oversee the training of his younger sister, Liza, who will likely continue the family legacy along with her brother.
 He currently teaches external style kung fu in groups as well as individually, and hopes to continue to help the community with kung fu for years to come.